hxreborn/remember-my-sort/README.md

 ## How it works

 Hooks DocumentsUI sort logic.
-Applies date descending when you haven't picked a sort.
-Detects which field is the date field instead of assuming fixed values.
+Applies date descending when user hasn't picked a sort.
+Detects date field dynamically instead of hardcoding values.

 ## License